 - Half teaspoon elachi powder

-Optional: Condensed Milk if you have trouble binding the mixture or use as a substitute for sugar
+Optional: Condensed milk is recommended, if you have trouble binding the mixture or use as a substitute for sugar.

 4. Roll into a small ball.
 Store in refrigerator until use.